AbhinayaPinreddy/Car_AI_voice_Assstant/README.md

 `pyttsx3` can only use voices installed on your Windows machine.
 The code prefers Indian/female voices if present.
 To add more voices: Windows **Settings → Time & language → Speech → Manage voices**.

+## Collaboration

+This project was created in collaboration with [Superteams.ai](https://superteams.ai).

+The collaboration involved contributing technical content, sharing insights, and building projects/blogs focused on learning, innovation, and community engagement in the tech ecosystem.